ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 because we set the "STATISTIC(NumDelJmp, "Number of useless jmp deleted")" in code.
 It deletes 2 jmp instructions from block "# BB#0" and "$BB0_6".
-You can check it by ``llc -enable-cpu0-del-useless-jmp=false`` option to see the difference from no optimization version.
+You can check it by ``llc -enable-cpu0-del-useless-jmp=false`` option to see the difference to no optimization version.
 If you run with ch8_1_1.cpp, will find 10 jmp instructions are deleted in 100 lines of assembly code, which meaning 10\% improvement in speed and code size.